Did you know that the holidays are the perfect time to develop a gift PR guide?

 Example: Wool and the Gang

-With an understanding of the value that holiday gift guides offer, Wool and the Gang sent a dedicated email to their subscribers with the call-to-action (CTA) “Get Gifting,” which leads to the landing page below.
+With an understanding of the value that holiday gift guides offer, Wool and the Gang sent a dedicated email to their subscribers with the call-to-action (CTA) “Get Gifting,” which leads to the landing page.
 Wool and the Gang then suggested holiday gifts, divided into three categories: craft, level, and ideas.

 Prospects will undoubtedly benefit from a dedicated landing page for gift guides.
 If you don’t have the time or resources to create a landing page on your website, you can do it in your emails.